angelachenmo/angelachenmo.github.io/content/authors/admin/_index.md

     url: https://www.ubc.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: Product 👩🏻‍🔬, Business Analytics👩🏻‍💼, Data Science 👩🏻‍💻, Social Good 👩🏻‍🏭 | Always believe in the good, powered by science and kindness
+bio: Technology 👩🏻‍🔬, Business Intelligence👩🏻‍💼, Data Analytics 👩🏻‍💻, Social Good 👩🏻‍🏭 | Always believe in the good, powered by science and kindness

 # Interests to show in About widget
 interests:
-  - Product Management
+  - Technology
   - Business & Analytics
   - Data Science
   - Social Good